john-azzaro/Study-Mongoose-Schemas/README.md

 ## How do you create a Mongoose Schema?
 To create a schema, you first need to set the schema you want to create to a new schema class.
 For example, suppose we want to create a schema for a car and ascribe certain information about the car we want to commit to the database, such as make, model, and year.

-***First, we need to reference Mongoose (which wr use in this schema model file).*** As a refresher, before this you would need to add this dependency to your package.json file from the npm registry.
+***First, we need to reference Mongoose (which we use in this schema model file).*** As a refresher, before this you would need to add this dependency to your package.json file from the npm registry.
 ```JavaScript
     const mongoose = require('mongoose');
 ```